kulics/koral/book-en/package-type.md

 E.g:
 ```
-Peter := {
+peter := {
-    Name = "Peter",
+    Name = "peter",
     Number = "060233",
     Class = 2,
     Grade = 6
 }
 ```

-This directly creates a `Peter` data that we can use directly, but we cannot change this data.
+This directly creates a `peter` data that we can use directly, but we cannot change this data.

 Since the anonymous package is not a package of a clear type, we only recommend it for use on occasional occasions, such as LINQ.
 ## Private Property
-Anyone has some little secret, Peter is the same, maybe he hid a secret little girl's name and did not want others to know.
+Anyone has some little secret, peter is the same, maybe he hid a secret little girl's name and did not want others to know.

 We can define private properties to store properties that we do not want to be accessed by the outside world.